Schools & Universities

 6 The makers of the 'He Gets Us' Campaign support(ed) Oral Roberts University with $41,500 (2015) / $17,000 (2020).
 [1] [2] [3]

 7 Jack Hayford was one of the original officers and trustees of Charismatic Bible Ministries (CBM), founded by hyper-charismatic Oral Roberts.
-He also received a honorary degree from Oral Roberts University.
+He also received an honorary degree from Oral Roberts University.
 [1] [2]

 8 The founder of Transformation Church (Mike Todd), Bishop Carlton Pearson, had studied at Oral Roberts University and was the personal mentee of Roberts himself.
 [1]